kpdecker/jsdiff/README.md

 Many of the methods above return change objects.
 These objects consist of the following fields:

 * `value`: Text content
-* `added`: True if the value was inserted into the new string
+* `added`: true if the value was inserted into the new string, otherwise false
-* `removed`: True if the value was removed from the old string
+* `removed`: true if the value was removed from the old string, otherwise false

-Note that some cases may omit a particular flag field.
-Comparison on the flag fields should always be done in a truthy or falsy manner.

 ## Examples